 - Must be enrolled as a full-time student in an undergraduate program or completing the final year of a fifth-year Master's program.

 - Must be a member of Resident Staff (past or present) with at least one year experience as a Senior Resident, or two years' experience as a Resident Advisor.
-Senior Resident experience is preferred.

-- Must be in academic good standing with their school of enrollment and must meet the minimum cumulative 2.25 GPA requirement at the time of application and while under the Employment Agreement.
+- Must be in academic good standing with their school of enrollment and must meet the minimum cumulative 2.25 GPA requirement at the time of application and while under the Program Agreement.

 - Must be in good judicial/disciplinary standing with Housing & Residence Life and the University.

 The Chair(s) provide(s) leadership for the Resident Staff Program, which supports all residential students on Grounds.
 Their responsibilities include working with Housing & Residence Life professional staff to select, train, evaluate, and promote Resident Staff members; supervise and mentor Resident Staff members; and work with partners across the University to adapt approaches and provide programming to achieve the Housing & Residence Life’s mission to work collaboratively to create inclusive, welcoming communities where residents are empowered to engage their potential as scholars and leaders through self-governance and participation in their residential community.
 They fulfill the functions listed below as well as other duties that arise or as assigned.
 The Chair(s) report(s) to the Assistant Dean of Students, or their designee.

 - Provide leadership in the development, articulation, and affirmation of the overall goals of Housing & Residence Life.
 Work with a team of professionals and staffers to develop and execute strategies for reaching these goals.
 Contribute to the strategic planning and programmatic development of all residential areas on-Grounds.
 The Chair(s) will represent the Resident Staff program to University partners, the media, and the broader public.